|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Mandated reporter training available

 Workers in a number of professions, including health care, social services, psychological treatment, child care, education, corrections, law enforcement and clergy, are required to report suspected child maltreatment.
 To help mandated reporters better understand the law and reporting requirements, An Interactive Informational Guide for Mandated Reporting is available.
 This comprehensive training is organized in six modules: an overview of Minnesota’s child protection system, the intersection of poverty and neglect and a discussion of racial disparities, the basics of mandated reporting, physical abuse, sexual abuse and neglect.
 The training is flexible, allowing users to navigate to any module at any time.
-Visually impaired users can obtain the same information in this text-only document (PDF)

 For information on the child protection process, including what happens when a report of child maltreatment is accepted by a county or tribe, see the brochure Families’ Guide to Child Protection English (PDF), Hmong (PDF), Somali (PDF), and Spanish (PDF).

 The child protection system responds to situations where children are alleged to be maltreated, and it helps support families to safely care for their children.
 Their role is to assess for child safety, risk factors, and family strengths and needs.
 Sometimes the child protection agency determines that a family need services to help support them so they can safely care for their child.
 Services for families may include family counseling, parenting education, assistance in applying for financial benefits, helping a family access services such as early childhood or special education children, and/or helping the family meet basic need such as housing and food.